Haze4269/haze4269.github.io/README.md

 3. Delete the entire song block (from `{` to `},`)
 4. Make sure there's still a comma after the previous song, or remove the comma if it's the last one
 5. Save and commit

-**Tip:** You can also delete the MP3 file from the `public` folder if you want to free up space, but it's not required.